top of page

 There are several ways to protect yourself:

-1. Monitor the air quality in your area using Firesmoke.ca or the Air Quality Index, and reduce your exposure to outdoor activities accordingly.
+1. Monitor the air quality in your area using Firesmoke.ca or the Air Quality Index, Air Quality Model Forecast Maps and reduce your exposure to outdoor activities accordingly.

 bottom of page